HAFix: History-Augmented Large Language Models for Bug Fixing: Empirical Results

-\item \textbf{ES-UniSorted}: Also based on the idea of ES, but prioritizes the heuristics based on the number of bugs uniquely fixed by each heuristic compared to the baseline, as shown in Figure \ref{fig:venn-diagram-pass10}.
-The execution sequence is: Baseline, CFN-all, FLN-all, FN-all, CFN-modified, FL-diff, FN-pair, FN-modified. \end{itemize}
+\item \textbf{ES-UniSorted}: Also based on the idea of ES, but prioritizes heuristics by the number of uniquely fixed bugs compared to the baseline (see Table \ref{rq1_acc_percentage}, column \textit{BugsU\#}), with the baseline always executed first.
+For example, on CodeLlama-Instruct-7B with BugsInPy, the execution sequence is: Baseline, CFN-modified, FN-all, FN-modified, CFN-all, FLN-all, FN-pair, FL-diff.
+Other model-dataset configurations are similar to this. \end{itemize}

-We apply these four scenarios to calculate the inference price and time efficiency, aiming to identify any trade-offs between performance, price, and inference time across the different scenarios.
-This RQ focuses exclusively on HAFix in the \Instruction prompt style, as it demonstrated the best performance.
-For cases encountering out-of-memory issues (27 cases, representing 6.6\% of the total 51 × 8 cases, as shown in Table \ref{OOM}) and failing to generate fixed code, their inference times are excluded from the analysis to avoid potential bias, as these cases typically require significantly more time.
-However, their inference prices are included by accounting only for the cost of input tokens, with the cost of output tokens set to zero due to the absence of generated outputs.
-This helps mitigate the limitation while maintaining a fair evaluation.
+We apply these four scenarios to calculate the inference time and tokens, aiming to identify any trade-offs between performance, inference time, and inference tokens across the different scenarios.
+This RQ focuses exclusively on HAFix in the \Instruction prompt style across three models and two datasets, as they demonstrate the best performance overall.